- Home

 13. Go to the theatre

 There are all kinds of shows you can see: you can watch a play, musical, concert, dance performance, or even a comedy show.
-One of the great things about this time of year is that there’s so much on, so have a look at your local theatre listings and see what takes your fancy.
+One of the best things about this time of year is that there’s so much on, so check out your local theatre listings and see what takes your fancy.

-For some inspiration, it’s worth having a read of our article; 14 of the most popular theatre shows.
+For inspiration, it’s worth having a read of our article: 16 of the most popular theatre shows.

 14. Drink wine and paint